Technology-for-the-Poorest-Billion/2024-IMMI/interim/README.md

 - Syncing with the local calendar​ (not started)
 - Local data storage (a bit stuck)
-- User customization of the webpage and calendar in terms of appearance, notes, emojis, etc (80% completed) *updated proposal.md and management.md to reflect presentation feedbacks
+- User customization of the webpage and calendar in terms of appearance, notes, emojis, etc (80% completed) *updated proposal.md and management.md to reflect presentation feedback

 ##  Individual Progress
 ### Rosie Clifton (rc859)